This document presents a technical overview of the IRMA project.

 In addition to attribute disclosure, users can also attach their attributes to messages in an IRMA attribute-based signature.
 This is explained in more detail below.

 In IRMA, each credential is an instance of a credential type.
 A credential type specifies (among other things) how many attributes its instances have, what their names are, and by which issuer instances of this credential type are issued.
 Credential types are not shared between issuers: even if two issuers would issue two credential types with the same name and with the same amount of attributes having the same names, they still are distinct credential types.
-Here is an example of such a credential type, defining the "IRMATube" credential type which is issued and verified in this IRMA demo.
+On Github an example of such a credential type is available, defining the "IRMATube" credential type which is issued and verified in this IRMA demo.
 Schematically, an instance of such a credential type would look as follows.

 In this table, the right column are the attribute values which are stored and signed in the credential.
 The left column contains the attribute names from the credential type.